 Koichi Tohei, Kisshomaru Ueshiba, Tadashi Abe (1952).

-Comparison of Ueshiba's pre-WWII and post-WWII technique by Marius V shows that his technique did not change much after the WWII.
+Comparison of Ueshiba's pre-WWII and post-WWII technique by Marius V demonstrates that his technique did not change much after the WWII.